 The TV doesn’t actually come with the frame, and that would probably be one of my only “cons.”
 The TV is definitely cheaper now than when we purchased, the 50 inch is currently on sale for $1099 without the frame and if you get the 43 inch it’s under $900.
 The nice thing about buying the frame separately is it’s incredibly easy to change it up if you want.
 The frame is actually metal and snaps on like a magnet.
 We have the modern teak, which matches the other picture frames we have throughout the house.
 You can also get white, or brown.

 how is the picture and sound quality?

 The picture quality is amazing.
 It’s incredibly sharp and even without added speakers the sound is impressive too.
 I’m not much of a tech person, so probably not the best authority on this, but comparing it with the picture on the Samsung TV we have in our basement that’s not a Frame TV, it’s just as good if not better.
 If you want the absolute best in picture quality this isn’t it, but I have no complaints.

 does art mode use a lot of electricity?

 Having your TV look like artwork is great, but not if it burns out your TV and wastes electricity.
 The Samsung Frame has you covered.
-Art Mode uses around 30% of the power that streaming a movie would, so it’s not as eco-friendly as having the TV off, but it’s a great option to have especially when you have people over (whenever we get to do that again).
+Art Mode uses around 30% of the power that streaming a movie would, so it’s not as eco-friendly as having the TV off, but it’s a great option to have especially when you have people over.
 You can also use Samsung’s various Art Mode settings to have the Frame TV display turn on/off based on motion sensors (so it’s on when you’re in the room and off when you’re not).